Understanding SQL Injection

 Defenses in the Network

 Although each application should ideally provide its own input validation, this situation is not always possible.
 In certain situations, applications cannot be updated to handle user-supplied data in a secure manner.
-In these circumstances, administrators and developers can add security to an existing application by leveraging technologies in the network, specifically Intrusion Prevention Systems and Web Application Firewalls.
+In these circumstances, administrators and developers can add security to an existing application by leveraging technologies in the network, specifically intrusion prevention systems.

 Table 1.
 SQL Injection-Related Cisco IPS Signatures